dotnet/docfx/Documentation/tutorial/intro_toc.md

 2. Linking to a folder, which means, the value of the link ends with `/` explicitly, for example, `href: examples/`
 3. Linking to some local file.

-Each case is described in details below.
+Each case is described in detail below.

 ### Link to another *TOC File*